cmusv/pysheetgrader-core/README.md

 The `rubric` section consists of these parts:

-1. `score`, which contains a score (integer or float) that will be awarded when the graded cell is correct in the submission sheet.
+1. `score` (an integer or float), which contains a positive value that will be awarded when the graded cell is correct in the submission sheet or contains a negative value that will be deducted when the graded cell is incorrect in the submission sheet.
 2. `type`, which determines how this cell will be graded.
 There are two options:
     - `constant`, which compares the evaluated value of the corresponding submission sheet cell to the evaluated value of the key cell.
 Will utilize the `delta`for precision, if specified for cells with numeric values.
     - `formula`,  which compares the formula of the corresponding submission sheet cell to the formula given in this cell.
     - `test`, which evaluates the formula of the submission sheet cell against the test cases.
     - `soft_formula`, which requires the submission cell to be a formula, but otherwise performs the comparison with evaluated values as in the `constant` rubric type.
     - `relative` or `relative_f`, which evaluates the formula in the key cell using values from the submission cells and compares the result to the value in the submission cell.
-3. `delta`, which will be used as precision in numeric value comparisons.
-Will only work with `constant` type and `test` rubric types (inside individual test cases).
+3. `delta`, which specifies precision in numeric value comparisons.
+Will only work with non-formula rubric types when they check numeric calculations; e.g., `constant`, `relative`, `relative_f`, `soft_formula`, and `test` (inside individual test cases) rubric types.
-4. `grading`, which is use to allow negative grading:
+4. `grading`, which is used to allow negative grading:
-   - `positive`,  If the result matches the key, then no points are removed.
-No feedback is given (green row in HTML report).
-If grading is not specified, it is assumed to be positive.
+   - `positive` (default value): if the calculation is correct according to the specified rubric type, then the points specified in the `score` attribute is awarded for the cell, and no feedback is given (green row in the HTML report).
+Otherwise, no points are awarded and the specified feedback is given (red row in HTML report).
+If `grading` is unspecified, it is assumed to be `positive`.
+The rubric's `score` attribute must have a positive value.
-   - `negative`, If the result does not match the key, then negative points are assigned and a feedback is reported in red (in the HTML report)
-   - Maximum score for this rubric is 0
+   - `negative`: if the calculation is correct according to the specified rubric type, then no points are deducted, no feedback is given (green row in the HTML report), and the cell gets the maximum score of 0.
+Otherwise, the cell receives the negative points specified in the `score` attribute, which are deducted from the total grade, and the specified feedback is given (red row in HTML report).
+The rubric's `score` attribute must have a negative value, indicating a deduction or penalty.

 ### Alternative cells